signalpoint/DrupalGap/docs/09_Pages/index.md

 </div>
 ```

-The HTML for the page is pretty simple. jQuery Mobile uses the data-role attribute to automatically style the page for us.
+The HTML for the page is pretty simple. jQuery Mobile uses the `data-role` attribute to automatically style the page for us.

-To learn more about creating and using pages in DrupalGap, visit the topics listed below.